juh2600/juh.gay/src/index.md

 - using thinkpads p1g2 for personal and x1cg7 for work, but i don't really like them all that much
 - manjaro is my daily driver (but i've been burned by arch things enough that i'm sticking to debians and containers for all new deployments)
 - i3 and kitty-term and fish and vim
-- docker, docker compose, traefik
+- docker, docker compose, traefik, nginx
 - used to do a little math, like [partially implementing](https://github.com/Team1323/2018PowerUp-VSC/tree/master/src/main/java/com/team1323/lib/math/vectors) a [guiding vector field path-following algorithm](https://arxiv.org/pdf/1610.04391.pdf) for a particular [holonomic drivetrain](files/OCILOW_Control.pdf) (i did some navigation/telemetry code too)
 - used to build stuff in PHP, basic crud applications for an FRC team back in high school
 - used to build stuff in JS, all kinds of cursed shit the second time i was in college